 Office Name Date of Appointment No. of Meetings Held No. of Meetings Attended % Length of Service in the Committee

 Chairman

-Member (ED)
+Member (ED) - Please see details under Nomination Committee -

-Member (NED) - Please see o details under No mination Co mmittee -
+Member (NED)

 Member (ID)

 Member

 (e) Risk Management

 Provide the same information on all other committees constituted by the Board of Directors: